SyrenCloud/EmployeeApp/README.md

 <p><a target="_blank" rel="noopener noreferrer" href="/images/Azure_pipeline_WorkFlow.PNG"><img src="/images/Azure_pipeline_WorkFlow.PNG" alt="Architecture diagram" style="max-width:100%;"></a></p>

-# Build Pipeline with CI
+# Build Pipeline with YAML

 Whenever new code is pushed to the master branch the build pipeline will be triggered